OICWS/lcd-digit-recognition/README.md

 1. **Re-label bounding boxes** (~30 minutes with labelImg) — the LCD panel appearance varies by device, but the annotation task is identical.
 2. **Retrain CRNN** (~15 minutes on a free Kaggle T4) — the character set (0–9 + decimal point) is universal across all numeric displays.

-The YOLOv8 detector typically does **not** need retraining: LCD panels share enough visual similarity that the existing detector generalizes well to new devices.
-Only if detection fails on a new device is retraining necessary.
+The YOLOv8 detector *may* not need retraining across devices — this is a **conjecture based on the visual similarity of seven-segment LCD panels**, not a claim validated by cross-device experiments.
+The detector in this repository was trained on a single device class, and no formal generalisation study has been run.
+Treat re-using the existing detector as a worth-trying default; budget for re-labelling (~30 minutes) if detection fails on your hardware.

 ## What Didn't Work — Iteration Log